 You must set up Organisation Networks to work with other providers you already share patient care with.
-For example a group of providers in a city or region may agree to work together to increase data sharing to raise safety, lower costs and better care for patients.
-In England, this is essential for Sustainability and transformation plans (STPs) region, in Wales and Scotland for health boards, in Netherlands for provinces, etc.
+For example, a group of providers in a city or region may agree to work together to increase data sharing to raise safety, lower costs and better care for patients.
+In England, this is essential for Sustainability and transformation plans (STPs) region, in Wales and Scotland for health boards, in the Netherlands for provinces, etc.

 If you do not do this, hospitals will not get local GP data, and vice-versa.
 Every time a professional outside your organisation tries to access the record of one of your patients they must ask your organisation to provide the decryption keys.
-The manual authorisation is cumbersome for you, it will delay record access by days for other professionals, and the patient will not receive the safe care from a shared record.
+The manual authorisation is cumbersome for you, it will delay record access by days for other professionals, and the patient will not receive safe care from a shared record.

-If you do do this, professionals in your region can see patient data at the point of care.
+If you do this, professionals in your region can see patient data at the point of care.
 They only need to click a few screens to document the consent they have to see the patient's record.

 What data are shared when